IMPACT

 February 2024

-only tracks our progress, but that can serve as a resource for organizations to learn more about Community Land Trusts and the significance of Weymouth Falls.
-Because our Founder was a youth, we were able to apply for the Michaëlle Jean Foundation's Power of Youth grant to support the cost of developping this website.
-With that funding we hired AntiMatter Labs to build the base of this website in a way that makes it easy for us to update it when necessary.
+Following incorporation, we recognized the need for a way to communicate with descendants of our community living both near and far.
+We also understood the importance of creating a digital presence that not only tracks our progress but also serves as a resource for organizations seeking to learn more about Community Land Trusts and the significance of Weymouth Falls.
+Because our Founder was a youth, we were able to apply for the Michaëlle Jean Foundation’s Power of Youth grant to support the development of this website.
+With this funding, we hired AntiMatter Labs to build the website’s foundation in a way that allows us to update it as needed.

 The Weymouth Falls Community Land Trust received grant support from the Government of Canada’s Supporting Black Canadian Communities Initiative and the Tropicana Community Services to undertake two projects: One focused on Capacity Building and one focussed on Capital Assistance.
 In June 2024, we concluded our first series of community mapping sessions to identify the sites that are the most significant to our community members.
 Both projects will be completed by March 31, 2025.